-At 31 March 2020 the council has entered into three contracts for the construction or enhancement of Property, Plant and Equipment budgeted to cost £297k.
-The outstanding commitments are Fire safety £98k, Fire Damage Drummond Walk £35k and Scooter Pods £9k.
-There were no new commitments at March 2019.
+At 31 March 2021 the council has entered into three contracts for the construction or enhancement of Property, Plant and Equipment budgeted to cost £1,030k.
+The contracts are Eon LAD2 energy efficiency project £690k, Stock Condition survey contract with M Dyson £260k and provision and installation of AV Equipment £80k.
+No commitment was made against these projects in the year.
+At March 2020 the outstanding commitments were Fire safety £98k, Fire Damage Drummond Walk £35k and Scooter Pods £9k.